rocket-internet-berlin/RocketDashboard/README.md

 All necessary credentials should be set as environment variables (or inside `.env`).
 See [Adding configuration](#adding-configuration) for details.

 HTTPS can be used by setting `HTTPS=true` as environment variable.

+## Deployment with docker

+Configs for the production cluster have been prepared but not yet used in production.
+You'll need to add setting the environment vars in the server container for the cluster to be deployable from a fresh repo checkout.

+To run the production cluster locally, go to repo root and run `docker-compose -f docker-compose-prod.yml up`.
+As with the development cluster, the `--build` flag is available to trigger a rebuild.

+It should go without saying that the production cluster does not mount the local code folders as shared volumes; the code is copied in to each container during container build and that's that.
+To update the code, you'll need to rebuild the containers.

 ## Current widgets